UtrechtUniversity/yoda/DESIGN.md

         files/            #
-            bar.txt       #  files for use with the copy resource foo.sh        #  script files for use with the script resource vars/             #
+            bar.txt       #  files for use with the copy resource foo.sh        #  script files for use with the script resource defaults/         #
-            main.yml      #  variables associated with this role defaults/         #
-            main.yml      #  default lower priority variables for this role meta/             #
+            main.yml      #  default variables for this role meta/             #
             main.yml      #  role dependencies

-    apache/               # same kind of structure as "common" was above, done for the apache role composable-resources/ # ""
+    apache/               # same kind of structure as "common" was above, done for the apache role certificates/         # ""
+    composable-resources/ # ""
     hostentries/          # ""
     irods-database/       # ""